raganwald/javascript-allonge-six/manuscript/markdown/Functions/letvar.md

         diameter * PI)(3.14159265))(2)
       //=> 6.2831853

-WHich one is better?
+Which one is better?
 Well, the first one seems simplest, but a half-century of experience has taught us that names matter.
 A "magic literal" like `3.14159265` is anathema to sustainable software development.

 The third one is easiest for most people to read.
 It separates concerns nicely: The "outer" function describes its parameters: